rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 This is a optional package.
 From the Debian site:
 "There are some CPU features that are filtered or disabled by system BIOSes.
 This set of tools seeks to help identify when certain features are in this state, based on kernel values, CPU flags and other conditions.
 Supported feature tests are NX/XD and VMX/SVM."

+The tools is run using `kvm-ok` even though it's installed with `cpu-checker` for some reason.
+One advantage it has over grepping the /proc/cpuinfo file is that in some failure cases it will provide hints on what to do.

 ```bash linenums="1" hl_lines="1 10"
 sudo kvm-ok
 INFO: /dev/kvm exists